-Rilutek (riluzole) was the first drug approved by the U.S. Food and Drug Administration (FDA), in December 1995, to treat amyotrophic lateral sclerosis (ALS).
+Rilutek (riluzole) was the first treatment approved by the U.S. Food and Drug Administration (FDA) to treat amyotrophic lateral sclerosis (ALS).
 Rilutek is an oral formulation that acts to slow the progression of ALS symptoms and prolong survival.
 Approved in 1995 by the FDA, it was originally developed by the French company Rhone-Poulenc Rorer and is now marketed by Sanofi.

 How Rilutek works

 Excess levels of the neurotransmitter glutamate are thought to damage nerve cells in many cases of ALS.
-Neurotransmitters are molecules that nerve cells use to communicate: the cells release the substance, which is then picked up by receptors situated on the surface of a neighboring cell, successfully transmitting the message.
+Neurotransmitters are molecules that nerve cells use to communicate: one nerve cell releases the neurotransmitter, which is then picked up by receptors situated on the surface of a neighboring nerve cell, successfully transmitting the message.
 Normally, the neurotransmitter is quickly removed from the region surrounding the cell so that the signal is brief.
-This process is critical to normal neural function, as remaining neurotransmitters continue to send messages to neighboring cells, and such prolonged activity is toxic.
+This removal process is critical to normal neural function, because as remaining neurotransmitters continue to send messages to neighboring cells, such prolonged activity is toxic.

 The exact mechanism by which Rilutek treats ALS is unknown.
-However, it is believed the drug blocks the release of glutamate from nerve cells.
+However, it is thought that the medicine blocks the release of glutamate from nerve cells.
 This may reduce the rate of glutamate-induced deterioration in nerve cells, thereby slowing the progression of symptoms.

 Rilutek in clinical trials

-The FDA’s approval of Rilutek was based on two key clinical studies in humans.
+The FDA’s approval of Rilutek was based on the results of two key clinical trials.